-- The minimum required PostgreSQL version is 9.5. - All tables belonging to a "ROLLBACKABLE" tables group must have an explicit PRIMARY KEY. - UNLOGGED and WITH OIDS tables can only be members of "audit_only" tables groups. - TEMPORARY tables are not supported by E-Maj. - Using a global sequence for a database leads to a limit in the number of updates that E-Maj can manage throughout its life.
+- The minimum required PostgreSQL version is 11. - All tables belonging to a "ROLLBACKABLE" tables group must have an explicit PRIMARY KEY.
+If a table has no explicit PRIMARY KEY but has a UNIQUE index referencing NOT NULL columns, this index should rather be transformed into PRIMARY KEY. - UNLOGGED and WITH OIDS tables can only be members of "audit_only" tables groups. - TEMPORARY tables are not supported by E-Maj. - Using a global sequence for a database leads to a limit in the number of updates that E-Maj can manage throughout its life.
 This limit equals 2^63, about 10^19 (but only 10^10 on oldest platforms), which still allow to record 10 million updates per second (100 times the best performance benchmarks results in 2012) during ...
 30,000 years (or at worst 100 updates per second during 5 years).
 Would it be necessary to reset the global sequence, the E-Maj extension would just have to be un-installed and re-installed. - If a DDL operation is executed on an application table belonging to a tables group, E-Maj is not able to reset the table in its previous state. (more details here)